gichimux/password-locker/README.md

 # TECHNOLOGIES USED

-the application is made using python 3.6
+Password Locker is made using python 3.6

 # prerequisites

-for the application to run, you should have python3.6 in your system
+For the application to run, you should have python3.6 in your system

 # author
-this application was made by george gichimu to report bugs or contact me, reach me on this email address:[gichimu.dev@gmail.com](gichimu.dev@gmail.com)
+This application was made by george gichimu
+To report bugs or contact me, reach me on this email address:[gichimu.dev@gmail.com](gichimu.dev@gmail.com)

 # application url
 [Password Locker](https://github.com/gichimux/password-locker)